This long poem, in nine sections, offers a vision of humanity caught

 and now we are being pounded by wind and rain,

-when the ship suddenly begins turning;
+when suddenly the ship is turning;

 the ship is turning;